geneseframework/complexity/what-is-cognitive-complexity.md

 SonarQube© is probably the most well-known open-source software quality tool (and my favourite).
 As far as I know, it's the only one which uses explicitly the concept of Cognitive Complexity.
 They explain how they measure it in a document called [*"Cognitive complexity: a new way to measure understandability"*](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) written by Ann Campbell for the SonarSource© company in 2017.
 I will explain now its main ideas.

 At first, SonarQube© assigns some "weight" to code structures which should increase cognitive complexity.
 For example, they assign the weight 1 to a `if` or a `for`.
-If this `if` or this `for` is nested in another `if` or `for` or something else breaking the linear flow, they add 1 for each nesting rank.
+If this `if` or this `for` is nested in another `if` or `for` (or something else breaking the linear flow), they add 1 for each nesting rank.
 When all the weights are assigned to the different elements of the code snippet, they calculate a "cognitive complexity score" by adding all these weights.

 This is a well-known technique which is used in many academic papers since decades, and it is on my opinion a good way to "measure" the cognitive complexity.
 Their methodology is described here :